Aug. 16 Column: Ripen Tomatoes and Other Warm-Season Crops

 green melon, ripen tomatoes

 Have you got a lot of green tomatoes right now?
-I sure do and I keep blaming it on the cold and excessively wet spring we had here in the Inland Northwest.
-Well, have no fear because in both my column and this week’s video, I show you what to do in order to get them to ripen in time.
+I sure do.
+I keep blaming it on the cold and excessively wet spring we had here in the Inland Northwest.
+In my column and this week’s video, I show you how to get them to ripen in time.
 I also share tips on getting your melons and winter squash to mature.
 I’ve used these methods for years and they work like a charm!

 Speaking of my newest video, here it is: